ayinke-llc/malak/README.md

 - semver version number e.g: `docker pull ghcr.io/ayinke-llc/malak:0.4.2`
 - commit hash e.g: `docker pull ghcr.io/ayinke-llc/malak:101a434d`

-Plans are extremely important in Malak.
-Even though you are self hosting and not taking payments, you can still limit certain features for users on your instance.
-Every company/workspace must be have a plan.

 At the very minimum, your configuration needs to look like this:

 > [!IMPORTANT]